delay4now/main/gandhi-quotes-01.md

 >
 > VOICE FROM THE GALLERY: Have you been to prison?
 They'll beat us and torture us!
 I say --
 >
 > GANDHI: I am asking you to fight!
 To fight against their anger, not to provoke it!
 We will not strike a blow, but we will receive them.
 And through our pain we will make them see their injustice, and it will hurt, as all fighting hurts!
 But we cannot lose.
 We cannot.
-Because they may torture my body, may break my bones, even kill me...
+Because they may torture my body, may break my bones, even kill me.
 They will then have my dead body, not my obedience.

 ### Quote 2
 > GANDHI: We only make wild speeches, or perform even wilder acts of terrorism.
 We've bred an army of anarchists but not one single group that can really fight the British anywhere.